-Additionally, wireless microphones may continue to operate in any unoccupied TV channel on a shared basis with unlicensed devices.
-The commission expects that at least one unoccupied TV channel will remain available in each broadcast market.
-Reservation of these channels for interference protection at specific times and locations will still be possible using the nationwide geo-location databases.
+Existing Part 74 rules governing wireless microphone operation in the remaining UHF-TV spectrum remain unchanged.
+Wireless microphones may continue to operate in any unoccupied TV channel on a shared basis with unlicensed devices.
+The Commission expects that at least one unoccupied TV channel will remain available in each broadcast market.
+Reservation of these channels for interference protection at specific times and locations will still be possible, for licensed users, using the nationwide geo-location databases.

 - Where it all began - The Middle Class Tax Relief and Job Creation Act of 2012